Signs of Bed Bugs

 - Tiny bite marks found close to one another;

-- Red spots on the legs, neck, back, arms, and on the face.
+- Red spots on the legs, neck, back, arms, and face.

 A bed bug bite often resembles a bite mark left by other animals, such as fleas or mosquitoes.
 This means that finding bites similar to what’s described above doesn’t necessarily mean that you have bed bugs in your home.
 It might be another pest that triggers this skin reaction, dust mites included.